“Hello In Polish” And Other Handy Polish Phrases You Might Like To Know

 In Scotland in 2013, it was estimated that Polish is the sole spoken language of 3% of households.

 In business, knowing a little Polish might prove fruitful too.
-Poland is actually the UK’s largest export market, and overall, the UK is the 3rd largest investor in Poland.
+Poland is actually the UK’s largest export market, and overall, the UK is the 3rd largest investor in Poland, making it useful for business expanding overseas to learn some language tips.
 Having basic Polish language phrases up your sleeve could enhance your personal relationships in business.
+But you need not limit your business to learning only Polish, so we have explained some of the most useful Spanish and best Brazilian phrases too!

 Now on to our handy Polish phrases!